Last updated: 29/04/19

-Enviromenstrual - the Union currently gives out free pads & tampons, but these are disposable.
+Enviromenstrualism - the Union currently gives out free pads & tampons, but these are disposable.
 SOAS S.U. is looking into providing reusable alternatives.
-There is currently a pilot project selling Mooncups (reusable menstrual cups) at a subsidized cost (ask in room G6 for more info), and is looking into other reusable menstrual products to offer to students.
+There is currently a pilot project selling Mooncups (reusable menstrual cups) and reusable pads at a subsidized cost (ask in room G6 for more info).
+Check out results from our student menstrual product survey here!

 Past successful campaigns

 Water Fountains - water fountains & drinking water points installed on every floor in 2015, partly thanks to work done by the S.U. environment officers at the time - previously there was only one water fountain on the lower ground floor